Tetrakern/fictioneer/INSTALLATION.md

 ## Legal Considerations

 There is not much to consider aside from the [data privacy](https://wordpress.com/go/website-building/how-to-write-and-add-a-privacy-policy-to-your-wordpress-site/) issue, which depends on your country of residence and where your host server is located.
 However, to preempt any legal trouble, you want to assume the strictest laws apply — the [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) and [CCPA](https://en.wikipedia.org/wiki/California_Consumer_Privacy_Act).
-Fictioneer is compliant with both unless you add things, but you also need to add a [Privacy Policy](PRIVACY.md).
+Fictioneer is compliant with both unless you change things, but you also need to add a [Privacy Policy](PRIVACY.md).
 And forget about Google Analytics.

 ## How to Install/Update the Fictioneer Theme